ceu-lang/pico-ceu/docs/manual/v0.30/pico-ceu-v0.30.md

     - `integer`: new green component
     - `integer`: new blue component

-The default color is white.
+The initial color is white.

 #### GRAPHICS_SET_FONT